ansible/ansible/docsite/rst/developing_plugins.rst

 +++++++++++

 More information will come later, though see the source of any of the existing callbacks and you should be able to get started quickly.
-They should be reasonably self explanatory.
+They should be reasonably self-explanatory.

 .. _distributing_plugins: